Bandar Lampung: Rail transport

 Tanjung Karang Station in Bandar Lampung is the terminus of the railway service from Palembang, although the railway track continues all the way until Panjang harbor and Tarahan coal offloading point.
-Many express trains connecting this city and Palembang, including Limex Sriwijaya and Rajabasa Express.
+There are many express trains connecting Bandar Lampung and Palembang, including the Limex Sriwijaya and Rajabasa Express.

+Media

+The oldest newspaper in the Lampung region is Lampung Post, part of Media Group.
+Several other newspapers, such as Tribun Lampung and Radar Lampung are also available.

+The privately owned Radar Lampung TV and Tegar TV are the local TV stations based in Bandar Lampung.
+The public TVRI Lampung also covers the city.

 Education

-In 2009, Bandar Lampung has a literacy rate of 94.3%, slightly increased from 2005 which was 93.5%.
-However, the high school participation rate kept decreasing from 69.2% (2007) down to 61.4% (2009).
-On the other hand, high school participation rate in Indonesia rose from 54.6% in 2007, to 55.8% in 2010.
+In 2009, Bandar Lampung had a literacy rate of 94.3%, slightly increased from 2005, which was 93.5%.
+However, the high school participation rate kept decreasing, from 69.2% (2007) to 61.4% (2009).
+On the other hand, the high school participation rate in Indonesia rose from 54.6% in 2007 to 55.8% in 2010.

-There are some notable high schools and universities in Bandar Lampung such as SMP Negeri 2 Bandar Lampung (public), SMP Negeri 1 Bandar Lampung (public), SMA Negeri 2 Bandar Lampung (public, known as Smanda), SMA Negeri 9 Bandar Lampung (public, known as Smalan), SMA Negeri 1 Bandar Lampung (public, known as Smansa), SMA Al-Kautsar Bandar Lampung (private), SMA Fransiskus Bandar Lampung (private), SMP Xaverius 4 (private Catholic junior high school), SMA Xaverius Pahoman (a Catholic private school teaching students from kindergarten to high school, locally known as Xavepa), Lampung University (public, locally known as Unila), Bandar Lampung University (private, locally known as UBL: Universitas Bandar Lampung),Muhammadiyah University of Lampung (known as UML: Universitas Muhammadiyah Lampung and Malahayati University (private).
+There are some notable high schools and universities in Bandar Lampung, such as SMP Negeri 2 Bandar Lampung (public), SMP Negeri 1 Bandar Lampung (public), SMA Negeri 2 Bandar Lampung (public, known as Smanda), SMA Negeri 9 Bandar Lampung (public, known as Smalan), SMA Negeri 1 Bandar Lampung (public, known as Smansa), SMA Al-Kautsar Bandar Lampung (private), SMA Fransiskus Bandar Lampung (private), SMP Xaverius 4 (private Catholic junior high school, locally known as Xaveway), SMA Xaverius Pahoman (a Catholic private school teaching students from middle school to high school, locally known as Xavepa), Lampung University (public, locally known as Unila), Bandar Lampung University (private, locally known as UBL: Universitas Bandar Lampung), Muhammadiyah University of Lampung (known as UML: Universitas Muhammadiyah Lampung and Malahayati University (private).
 In March 2011, Unila already had 70,866 alumni.